Major Markus ‘Siege’ Brisbane

 - Charger – It's cheap, and the Dual Cannon can do serious damage on Brisbane's feat turn.

-- Minuteman - jumping behind a shield walled enemy unit and activating Flak Field is usually the end-game for most infantry formations.
+- Minuteman - Jumping behind a shield walled enemy unit and activating Flak Field is usually the end-game for most infantry formations.
 Under his feat, even elite infantries can be evaporated with well placed blasts.

-- Sentinel – Gives Brisbane an extra layer of protection against ranged attacks, and protects your Stormwall from Gorman.
+- Sentinel – Gives Brisbane an extra layer of protection against ranged attacks and protects your Stormwall from Gorman.

 - Lancer - Excellent for arcing a patch of rough terrain with Rift.
-Thorn is also great, but it locks you out of the theme forces.

-- Stormclad - outside Colossals, no other jack hits harder in close combat than this one.
+- Stormclad - Outside Colossals, no other jack hits harder in close combat than this one.